 The Credit Card Minimum Payment Trap

-The "Minimum Payment" is designed to be just enough to cover the interest and a tiny fraction of your principal.
-This ensures you stay in debt for as long as possible—sometimes decades—while paying double or triple what you originally borrowed.
+The "Minimum Payment" calculation is mathematically designed to be just enough to cover your monthly compound interest plus a microscopic fraction of your actual principal balance.
+This ensures you stay in debt for as long as possible—sometimes stretching a single vacation or emergency expense over decades—while paying double or triple what you originally borrowed.

 The Math: Why It Takes Forever